Skip to main content

 Detrimental Conduct includes:

-· dismissal of an employee or injury in their employment;
+• dismissal of an employee or injury in their employment

-· alteration of an employee’s position or duties to their disadvantage;
+• alteration of an employee’s position or duties to their disadvantage

-· harassment or intimidation of a person;
+• harassment or intimidation of a person

-· damage to a person’s property, reputation or financial position.
+• damage to a person’s property, reputation or financial position.

-Call.
+If you feel you have been subject to Detrimental Conduct for speaking up about a concern or if you become aware of another Employee or Stakeholder suffering Detrimental Conduct for doing so, CDC strongly encourages you to report that conduct immediately to a WPO or to Your Call.
 If an allegation of Detrimental Conduct is substantiated, disciplinary action, including termination of employment, may be taken against the person(s) responsible for such conduct.

 7. What happens after a Whistleblower Report is submitted?